Adnn/notes_graphics/docs/rtr.md

 #### Microgeometry p327

-Models surface irregularities that are smaller than a pixel, but larger than 100 wavelengths.
+Microgeometry models surface irregularities that are smaller than a pixel, but larger than 100 wavelengths.
 Most surfaces have an _isotropic_ distribution of the microscale surface normals (i.e. rotationally symmetrical).

 Effects of microgeometry on reflectance: